YashwithPoojary145/Basic-Web-Projects/README.md

 This is only a frontend Web Development project , which i created for my college CC Subject .
-In this project i have created a 'Tech News Aggregator' where we can find all the Tech rlated news for the convinience of the people who are interested in Tech related news .
+In this project i have created a 'Tech News Aggregator' where we can find all the Tech related news for the convinience of the people who are interested in Tech related news .
   I used basic HTML tags for designing the overview of the page and then i used CSS for making it more appropriate and to make the page stand out